smajda/django-csvview/README.markdown

 ### Usage

-First, define a mapping of CSV column headers to attributes on your model, preferably using an `OrderedDict`:
+Simply define a dictionary mapping CSV column headers to attributes on your model (using an OrderedDict if order matters) and then use `CSVViewMixin` and set `csv_mapping` in your view:

     from collections import OrderedDict
     from csvview.views import CSVViewMixin